jan-sekanina/cwnano-micro-ecc/troubleshooting.md

-## USB error after running notebook cell
+## USB error after running Jupyter notebook cell

 Might be several things:
  - Other notebook is holding the USB busy.